gabrielweyer/ui-tests/README.md

 - [selenium-csharp.yml](./selenium-csharp.yml)
 - [puppeteer.yml](./puppeteer.yml)

-All builds are also scheduled to run at `2AM AEST` seven days a week.
+All builds are also scheduled to run at 5:00 AM Australia/Melbourne seven days a week.
 This is to prevent the tests from rotting when no changes are committed to them.

 ### Common build properties